top of page

 On a mid-range budget of about $65 USD per day, you can stay in a budget hotel or Airbnb, eat out for all your meals at budget-friendly restaurants, drink a lot more, take some vineyard tours, and visit more museums and attractions.

-MOLDOVA TRAVEL TIPS
+TRAVEL TIPS FOR MOLDOVA

 Moldova is a relatively cheap country, to begin with but, if you’re looking to save some money, here are some added ways to cut your costs: